 Not far from the hut is Kolay Mirica Falls, which were dry at this time, but the line of the falls was clearly visible across the surface of the rock.
-A climb to the top of the falls rewards with a stunning view across the valley in one direction.
+We climbed to the top of the falls and were rewarded with a stunning view across the valley.
 Up above the falls though, the rock formations have formed into pillars of stone, standing in neat rows along the creek line.

 From Pondanna Outstation our road took us to Conical Hill and to a lookout with a far reaching view across the plains below.